Does Kratom Interact With Oxycodone (OxyContin)?

 Taking oxycodone and kratom together may increase your risk of overdosing.
 This becomes more notable when you take them together frequently.

-Oxycodone and other opioids work by changing the way the nervous system and brain respond to pain.
+Oxycodone and other opioids can change how the nervous system and brain respond to pain.

 Any substance classified as an opiate (narcotic) analgesic is dangerous.
 Mixing opioids and kratom is NOT a good idea.